 Whether your Louisiana vacation is a three-day weekend, a weeklong leisure adventure or free time tacked to a business trip, enjoy this crash course in Cajun culture and history so you can revel in seeing, doing, hearing and tasting those things found only in Louisiana.

 Cajun is a derivative of Acadian.
-The Acadians were French colonists who were expelled from Nova Scotia and French Canada in the 1700s by the British.
-The largest concentration of fleeing Acadians found home in flat, grassy prairies, swamps, bayous and marshlands in south Louisiana inland from the Gulf of Mexico.
+The Acadians were French colonists who were expelled by the British from Nova Scotia and French Canada in the 1700s.
+The largest concentration of fleeing Acadians found home in flat, grassy prairies, swamps, bayous and marshlands in south Louisiana.
 They adapted to the topography by farming crops such as rice and sugar cane, and lived off the region’s bounty of animal crops, ranging from wild game and Gulf seafood to alligators and crawfish.

 Three centuries later, the Cajuns still call the area we refer to as Cajun Country or Acadiana home.
 Cajun culture remains surprisingly intact, readily identifiable and easy for a traveler to find.
 Many residents still speak fluent French as a second language.
 The region’s two indigenous music genres—Cajun and zydeco—can be heard nightly at venues in larger cities such as Lafayette, Lake Charles and Houma as well as in small outlying and in-between towns.
 Indigenous Cajun cuisine can be tasted any time of day in and between those locales.

-Here are seven opportunities to experience Cajun culture and history between the food and music experiences during your time in Louisiana.
+Here are seven ways to experience Cajun culture, history, food and music during your time in Louisiana.

 - The Bayou Terrebonne Waterlife Museum in Houma.
 This museum, with a charming back porch overlooking the bayou, focuses on the southernmost sub-region of Cajun Country, with special emphasis on its connection to the seafood industry.